Andover-Robotics/software-docs/docs/hardware-interaction/dcmotor.md

 FTC motors allow you to customize their behavior when the power given is 0.
 The **brake** option tells the motor to actively resist any rotational motion when the power is 0, whereas the **float** option simply cuts power from the motor and allows external forces to accelerate or decelerate rotation with minimal resistance.

-{% hint style="info" %}
+!!! info
     If it is very important that a motor holds its position in certain situations, setting up `RUN_TO_POSITION` with the target position set to the current position is typically more effective.
 This way, the motor automatically applies power to cancel out any external forces that are acting on it.
 See Encoder-based Operation for more details.
-{% endhint %}

 ## Encoder-based Operation

 An [**encoder** ](https://en.wikipedia.org/wiki/Rotary\_encoder)is a device that measures the angular position of an axle.
 In FTC, we use encoders regularly to rotate motors in precise amounts, enact software limits to avoid damage, or require motors to hold a constant rotational speed.

 Because of how encoders work internally, the numerical output from an encoder is called a **tick**.
 Each type of motor has a different **ticks-per-revolution (TPR)** constant, which is the number of ticks that are emitted as a result of one 360-degree revolution of the motor output axle.
-For example, the Neverest 40 Gearmotor has a TPR constant of $$1120$$, so if the encoder's output is $$4816$$, the number of revolutions would be $$\frac{4816}{1120}=4.3$$, and the number of degrees rotated would be$$4.3\times 360=1548^\circ$$.
+For example, the Neverest 40 Gearmotor has a TPR constant of $1120$, so if the encoder's output is $4816$, the number of revolutions would be $\frac{4816}{1120}=4.3$, and the number of degrees rotated would be$4.3\times 360=1548^\circ$.
 When tick readings are negative, the net amount of rotation of the motor's output axle is in the opposite direction of the current direction value.

 In the `DcMotor` interface, the method [`getCurrentPosition`](https://ftctechnh.github.io/ftc\_app/doc/javadoc/com/qualcomm/robotcore/hardware/DcMotor.html#getCurrentPosition--) returns the current tick reading of the motor.
 If the motor's encoder does not exist or is not plugged in correctly, `getCurrentPosition` always returns 0.